Birthing mothers: your body in the first week after birth

 You’ll have some vaginal bleeding.
 This starts straight after birth and lasts for 4-6 weeks.
 The bleeding usually eases off over the first weeks and changes from bright red to red-brown.

-You’ll need to use pads and change them regularly.
-You might prefer to use maternity pads at first – these are larger and longer than regular pads.
+You’ll need to use pads rather than tampons.
+You might prefer to use period-proof underwear or maternity pads at first – maternity pads are larger and longer than regular pads.
 The bleeding might increase for a short time when you’re breastfeeding or walking.

-If your perineum feels hot or becomes more swollen, or if there’s a bad smell associated with vaginal bleeding, check with your midwife or doctor.
-These changes can be a sign of infection.
+If your perineum feels hot or becomes more swollen or if your vaginal bleeding has a bad smell, check with your doctor or midwife.
+These changes can be signs of infection.

-You might be sore after a vaginal birth.
+You might be sore after a vaginal birth, even if you haven’t had any tearing or stitches.
 This is because the muscles and nerves around your perineum have been stretched and bruised.

 There are several things you can try to help with pain, swelling and bruising of your perineum:

-- Put ice packs or cold gel packs on the area for 10-20 minutes.
+- Put ice packs or cold gel packs on the area for 10-20 minutes every 2 hours.

-- Lie on your side and do some pelvic floor exercises.
+- Lie on your side and do pelvic floor exercises.

-- Keep the area clean by showering or bathing daily.
+- Keep the area clean by showering or bathing daily and changing your pad or period-proof underwear regularly.

-- Gently pat the area dry with a soft towel or cloth after each wash.
+- Gently pat the area dry with a clean, soft towel or cloth after each wash.

-If it hurts to urinate, tell your doctor or midwife.
+If it hurts to urinate, tell your doctor, midwife or child and family health nurse.
 This might be caused by grazes on your perineum.
-You could try pouring a cup of warm water over your genitals when you urinate.
-A urinary alkaliniser (for example, Ural) can also help.
+These things can help:

 If you have stitches to repair a tear or an episiotomy, these will dissolve gradually 1-2 weeks after the birth.